finance calculator

 Deep dive

-This home affordability calculator applies 28/36 debt-to-income rules to estimate max mortgage and home price.
-Enter income, debts, down payment %, rate, taxes/insurance, and term to see what fits your budget.
+This home affordability calculator applies classic 28/36 debt-to-income rules to estimate a conservative maximum mortgage amount and home price based on your income, monthly debts, down payment percentage, interest rate, and estimated property taxes and insurance.

 FAQs